xeome/compix/readme.md

 TORTIOUS ACTION, ARISING OUT OF OR IN CONNECTION WITH THE USE OR PERFORMANCE OF THIS SOFTWARE.
 ```
-and i couldnt find any license or any way to contact owner of axcomp, so im not putting any license either
+and I couldn't find any license in the axcomp repository or any way to contact the axcomp owner, so I'm not putting any license either.